-The law only permits trusts to last for limited periods.
-The usual maximum period is 80 years, but a shorter period can be stated in the trust deed.
-Usually, the trust deed will allow the trustees to distribute the trust assets before the 80 years is up.
+The law now allows for trusts to last for up to 125 years, but a shorter period can be stated in the trust deed.
+Usually, the trust deed will allow the trustees to distribute the trust assets before the 125 years is up.
 This greater flexibility allows the trustees to decide the best time to distribute, taking into account family members' needs and abilities, as well as tax considerations and investment opportunities.
-Proposed law changes would allow a maximum of 12.5 years.